bailijiang/Note/English/Five-Stars-Words_utf8.md

 * A wasp flew in the open window.
 * Leave the envelope open.

+<a id="develop"></a>
 ####develop
+* Knowledge in the field of genetics has been developing very rapidly.
+* Scientists are developing new drugs to treat arthritis.
+* It is unclear why some people develop arthritis.
+* He had developed a certain affection for me. (feeling)
+* The course is designed to help students develop their speaking skills.
+* Some alcoholics develop liver disease.
+* The plane developed engine trouble and was forced to land.
+* Trouble is developing in the cities.
+* As children develop, some of the most important things they learn have to do with their sense of self.
+* Some children develop more slowly than others.
+* Entrepreneurs developed fashionable restaurants and bars in the area.
+* Developed land was to grow from 5.3% to 6.9%.
+* Now you have an opportunity to develop a greater understanding of each other.
+* A crisis was rapidly developing in the Gulf.
+* The situation is developing into a crisis.
+* You always have an opportunity to develop new skills in your life.

+<a id="force"></a>
 ####force
+* Government troops have forced the rebels to surrender.
+* I had to force myself to get up this morning.
+* Westerly gales forced the ship off course.
+* Firemen entering the building were forced back by flames.
+* Demonstrators forced their way past.
+* To force this agreement on the nation is wrong.
+* They were forcing her head under the icy waters, drowning her.
+* He tried to force the window open but it was jammed shut.
+* She forced herself to be polite to them.
+* We had to force the lock.
+n.
+* The riots were suppressed by government forces.
+* Peace cannot be imposed by force.
+* The police used force to overpower the demonstrators.
+* The force of the explosion blew out all the windows.
+* the force of gravity
+* the company’s sales force

+<a id="fall"></a>
 ####fall
+* The tree was about to fall.
+* September had come and the leaves were starting to fall.
+* I fell and hit my head.
+* She slipped on the ice and fell.
+* He lost his balance and fell backwards.
+* The rate of inflation was falling.
+* The number of subscribers had fallen to 1,000.
+* I’ll stay with her until she falls asleep.
+* The room had fallen silent.(become)
+* He fell into despair.
+* Darkness falls quickly in the tropics.(happen)
+* Many illnesses fall into the category of stress-related illnesses.(belong to)
+* The bridge is falling down and will need a million dollars to repair it.
+* The responsibility usually falls on the mother.
+* Bombs fell in the town.
+* A number of roads have been blocked by fallen trees.
+* Their profits have fallen by 30 per cent.

+<a id="produce"></a>
 ####produce
+* New drugs are producing remarkable results.
+* The factory produces an incredible 100 cars per hour.
+* This region produces the grapes used in champagne.
+* Plants produce oxygen.
+* When challenged, he produced a gun.(show)
+* Costner produced and directed the film.
+* An adult cat may produce kittens three times a year.
+* Scientists have produced powerful arguments against his ideas.

+<a id="drive"></a>
 ####drive
+* I am planning to drive to Morocco next year.
+* Can you drive?
+* After the accident, the other car just drove off.
+* Shall we drive or take the bus?
+* They drove back to Woodside.
+* I’ll drive you home.

+* Torrential rain drove the players off the course.
+* The detective wondered what had driven Christine to phone her.
+* The noises in my head have nearly driven me to suicide.
+* This cough is driving me mad.
+* She drove her heels into the sand.(push)
+* Don’t drive yourself too hard.
+* He drove the ball into the corner of the net.
+* The rain was driving down hard.
+* They drove a tunnel through the mountains.(make a hole)
+* This is the main factor driving investment in the area.

+<a id="look"></a>
 ####look
+* Gina covered her eyes, afraid to look.
+* We sneaked out while Jessie’s mom wasn’t looking.
+* ‘It’s time we left,’ Ian said, looking at his watch.
+* I looked everywhere but Jimmy was nowhere to be found.
+* Are you still looking for a job?
+* Could you help me look for my contact lens?
+* The future’s looking good.
+* That book looks interesting.(seem)
+* He looked surprised when he heard the news.(appear)
+* It looks as if it might rain later.
+* How do I look?
+* What did the man look like?
+* Look out!
+There’s a car coming.
+* He's looking for a way out from this conflict.
+* Can you look at my back?
+I think something's wrong.
+* A close look at the statistics reveals a troubling picture.(research)
+* It depends how you look at it.
+* Look, I'm sorry.
+I didn't mean it.
+* We're not looking to make a fortune.(intend)
+* The house looks east.(face)

+<a id="send"></a>
 ####send
 * She sent the letter by airmail.
 * What sort of message is that sending to young people?